iBug/iBug-source/_posts/2018/2018-04-14-build-github-pages-with-travis-ci.md

 I just set up my GitHub Pages to be built with Travis CI.
 It's amazing. &rarr; [<img src="https://travis-ci.org/iBug/iBug-source.svg?branch=master" alt="Build Status" style="display: inline-block; vertical-align: middle;" />](https://travis-ci.org/iBug/iBug-source)

 This site is now automatically built with Jekyll and pushed to my GitHub Pages repository whenever I push a commit to the [source repository][src].
-Some build information is available on an [About page][about] that I specifically designed for auditing purposes.
+Some build information is available on a [Status page][status] that I specifically designed for auditing purposes.

 **Previous state**: A site that's previously hosted on GitHub Pages, with source files directly put in **_username_.github.io**, and uses one of [GitHub's official themes][3].